ChrisL79/Kloudlogger-for-Android/README.md

 A: Some clusters have timeouts or require periodic keep-alives.
 Try a different cluster from the suggestions in the settings, or check with your cluster sysop.

 **Q: Does the IC-705 integration work with other Icom radios?**
 A: Possibly, but it has only been tested on the IC-705.
 Other radios may use different CI-V addresses or sub-command codes.
+Be a beta tester and give it a go!

 **Q: Do I need the AH-705 for the TUNE button to work?**
 A: You need a compatible tuner.
 The TUNE button sends CI-V command 1C 01 02 which starts a tune cycle.
-Map the VOX key to TUNE in the IC-705 menu for it to operate the ATU.
+You must map the VOX key to TUNE in the IC-705 menu for it to operate the ATU by pressing TUNE in the GUI.

 ---

+## Things still to do

+Make the QO-100 finder smoother!
+It is quite laggy at the moment, put perfectly usable.
+Move your device slowly.
+The faster you move, the longer it takes for the crosshairs to catch up.
+I have tried many diferent ways to fix this.
+I need someone with a few more brain cells than me to explain how to implement this better.